Children, Youth and Families

 Employers are taking notice of AmeriCorps, with many joining the Employers of National Service initiative—a concerted effort to connect AmeriCorps alumni to employers who understand the value alumni bring to their organization.
 Check it out! www.nationalservice.gov/special-initiatives/employers-national-service

 Participating in service efforts is an option that has become a PASS tradition.
 Every year, members have the opportunity to spend their spring break on a regional service trip of their choosing.
-In -, members spent a week volunteering with the National Park Service in places such as Great Smokey Mountains National Park, Shenandoah National Park and Ozark National Scenic Riverways.
+Members have spent the week volunteering with the National Park Service in places such as Great Smokey Mountains National Park, Shenandoah National Park and Ozark National Scenic Riverways.
 Members kick off the year with a service activity in remembrance of , engage youth in national service days and plan other events throughout the year including Ice Age Trail builds, food drives and environmental projects!

 To be eligible for PASS, you must be: